funql/funql-dotnet/docs/learn/execution/index.md

 ## Execution pipeline

-Executing a FunQL request requires multiple steps, like parsing, validating, LINQ translation, and the actual execution.
-While you can use the `Schema` to run all these steps manually, FunQL comes with an execution pipeline that runs all these steps for you.
+Executing a FunQL request involves several steps, including parsing, validating, LINQ translation, and the actual query execution.
+While you can use the `Schema` to handle these steps manually, the FunQL execution pipeline simplifies this process by ensuring that all steps are performed in the correct order and in the right way, reducing complexity for developers.

 [Learn more about the execution pipeline →](pipeline.md)

 ## Example request

-For this example we will query an in-memory list of LEGO sets, which we configured in [Defining a schema]( ../schemas/index.md):
+For this example, we will query an in-memory list of LEGO sets, which we configured in [Defining a schema]( ../schemas/index.md).
+FunQL provides two execution methods:

+1. **`ExecuteRequestForParameters()`**: Designed for _REST_ APIs where FunQL parameters like `filter` and `sort` are passed as URL query parameters.
+2. **`ExecuteRequest()`**: Designed for full FunQL queries, treating FunQL as a query language (_QL_).
+This approach combines all parameters into a single query.

 === "REST"